 Usage of power When two parties enter into an unequal negotiation, in terms of the negotiation power they bring to the table, the interests or goals of either party can have a dramatic influence on the positions they adopt in the negotiations.
 Sometimes this can have the effect of giving the weaker more negotiating power.
 Usually however, this power disparity is leveraged by the more powerful party for their advantage.
 The negotiation case study of the U.S. – Indonesian negotiations

 Purchase Order Financing

 The assignment of purchase orders by a business to a third party who accepts responsibility for billing and collecting from buyers of the company's products and services.
 It is a form of expensive financing used to purchase materials required to produce products needed to fulfill a purchase order already received from a buyer.

 Business Metaphor Examples

 "A good metaphor is something even the police should keep an eye on."
 Georg Christoph Lichtenberg Words can have a powerful impact.
 The way we use words in a business negotiation can make or break the deal.
 This is especially clear if our dialog is phrased poorly, misinterpreted, or misunderstood.
 Words can evoke visceral reactions or emotional responses such as boiling rage or howls of laughter.
 The language we use also provides some insight into the individuals on our own team.

 Negotiation Agenda Planning

-In trying to create win-win negotiation agreements, one of the biggest mistakes made by negotiators who haven't taken the best negotiation training seminars is to deal with the issues on an issue by issue basis.
-This often results in a breakdown in negotiations because invariably, conflicting monetary issues arise that result in a showdown between the two parties.
-Negotiating on an issue by issue agenda does not present the opportunity to make concessionary trade-offs between
+In trying to create win-win negotiation agreements, one of the biggest mistakes made by negotiators who haven't taken negotiation training seminars is to deal with the issues on an issue-by-issue basis.
+This often results in a breakdown in negotiations.
+Why?
+Invariably, conflicting monetary issues arise that result in a showdown between the two sides.
+Negotiating on an issue-by-issue agenda does not present the opportunity to make concessionary trade-offs between the